immitev/BlazorAIChat/readme.md

 - **EasyAuth Configuration**:
   - If utilizing EasyAuth with Azure App Service, it is recommended to set `RequireEasyAuth` to `true` to ensure that users are fully authenticated and not recognized as guests.
 This setting is set to true by default.

+- **MCPServers Configuration**:
+This section allows you to configure multiple remote anonymous MCP servers that provide tools to the AI for responding to user's requests.
+This section is not required.
+Tools available on MCP servers are only determined when the web application starts up.
+If a remote MCP server updates the list of available tools you will need to restart this web application to use them.
+If the web application cannot communicate with the MCP server, it will ignore it.

 This solution has been tested with the `gpt-4o` chat model and the `text-embedding-ada-002` model.
 Other models can be integrated and tested as needed.